jamesstocktonj1/ticker-provider/README.md

 ## Provider Config

-This provider can be used in two ways, either a simple interval ticker or as a cron job.
+This provider can be used in few ways: a simple interval ticker, a start-up job or a cron job.
 Here are some example configurations:

 ### Interval
 ```